jacquemv/surfacetopology/README.md

 3
 ```

-If a surface is not oriented, the orientability will be checked by attempting to fic the orientation (in the attribute ``triangles`` if the surface turns out to be orientable).
+If a surface is not oriented, the orientability will be checked by attempting to fix the orientation (stored in the attribute ``triangles`` if the surface turns out to be orientable).
 Here, the Moebius strip is not orientable and has genus 1.

 ```python
 >>> S3 = topo.small_mesh('moebius')